 Europe and North America – the continents that first experienced rapid industrial growth – were not surprisingly also the ones most impacted by emissions and, for most of the second half of the twentieth century, they suffered the majority of adverse effects of air pollution.
 Until 1970, both continents combined were responsible for more than 80% of the global sulphur dioxide (SO2) emissions.

 In December 1952, London was affected by one of the most severe events related to air pollution in the city’s history: the so-called Great Smog of London.
 For four days, the UK’s capital was covered in a thick layer of lethal smog, as airborne pollutants arising mostly from coal combustion accumulated in the air.
 The event was responsible for the premature death of an estimated 12,000 people.
-Apart from killing as many as 4,000 people directly, the smog made more than 100,000 ill, as it contributed to a steep rise in respiratory infections.
+Apart from directly killing as many as 4,000 people, the smog made more than 100,000 ill, contributing to a steep rise in respiratory infections.

 This environmental disaster led to the adoption of the Clean Air Act four years later, passed with the aim of tackling air pollution arising from industrial activities.
 The Act was a very important step and led to significant reductions in emissions in urban areas as well as to the closure of many urban power stations and other polluting industrial infrastructure.